emz1003/final-mks65/README.md

 1/19/20
 * Kaitlyn: Was very very sad when I spent 2 hours trying to figure out how to deal with the branch that I created off of master- there were a few errors
 * Kaitlyn: Coded playerOne and playerTwo to try and get a pipe working: it didn't work after many many tries =(
+* Kaitlyn: After lots of hard work, pipes are implemented!
+Starting to implement the gameplay on both ends

 ### Features: